jakeyk11/ml-algorithms-from-scratch/README.md

 Straightforward approach for predicting a quantitative response on the basis of a single predictor variable, with an assumption that there is an approximately linear relationship between response and predictor.
 Required inputs are: (i) training data and (ii) specification of whether to force the y-intercept of the linear model to zero.

 **Example:** The linear regression model (with non-zero y-intercept) was fit to six points in the cartesian co-ordinate space (grey points).
-The result is a linear model of form y = mx + c, which is then used to predict the response for three featyres (red points.)
+The result is a linear model of form y = mx + c, which is then used to predict the response for three features (red points.)

 <p align="center">
   <img width="35%" src="./model_testing/images/linear_regression_example.png"> &nbsp &nbsp